ministryofjustice/cloud-platform/docs/Architecture-Official.md

 Infrastructure is cattle.
 Cloud Platform team should use a 'delete and replace' process to perform upgrades, fix problems and disaster recovery.

 Clusters are cattle.
 We can't have one cluster, vulnerable to a fault, YOLO changes and upgrades.
-Clusters need to be disposible.
+Clusters need to be disposable.
 Replacement is automatic and seamless.

 ### Constant reinvention